 Until your baby is 21 days old you cannot become pregnant.
 After that you will need contraception.
-There are many choices available.
+There are many choices of contraception after birth available.

 When will I be fertile again?

 The time for fertility to return is very variable between women.
 It is important not to take any risks, if you do not want to become pregnant again.
-Therefore, you should decide on the type of contraception you are going to use as soon as possible after having a baby.
+Therefore, you should decide on the type of contraception you are going to use as soon as possible after birth, or even during your pregnancy - your midwife can discuss this with you.
 You will need contraception from 21 days after your baby is born.

 Your periods usually return about four to ten weeks after your baby's birth if you are bottle-feeding, or combining breast and bottle.
 If you are breastfeeding then your periods may not start until much later.
 For some women this might be after you have stopped breastfeeding.

 How soon can I have sex again?